 This is my history from 2005 to 2009 moving from film photography in high school to my first DSLR camera in 2008.

 In 2005 I got my first digital camera, I shot everything I could that looked “cool” or “interesting.”
-I started shooting glamour / model photography right away.
+I started shooting glamour/model photography right away.
 Perhaps it was an excuse to talk to pretty girls or have an excuse to hang out with them.
-However, that changed and I took it seriously shortly afterwards.
-I continued shooting glamour / model photos for the next two years, only just recently have I decided to stop.
+However, that changed and I took it seriously shortly afterward.
+I continued shooting glamour/model photos for the next two years, only just recently have I decided to stop.

 This is one of the first portraits I ever took.